napari/napari.github.io/fundamentals/surface.md

 see our [napari viewer](./viewer) tutorial.

-This tutorial will teach you about the **napari** `Surface` layer, including how to diplay surface data and edit the properties of surfaces like the contrast, opacity, colormaps and blending mode.
+This tutorial will teach you about the **napari** `Surface` layer, including how to display surface data and edit the properties of surfaces like the contrast, opacity, colormaps and blending mode.
 At the end of the tutorial you should understand how to add and manipulate surfaces both from the GUI and from the console.

-The surface layer allows you to display precomputed a surface mesh that is defined by an NxD array of N vertices in D coordinates, an Mx3 integer array of the indices of the triangles making up the faces of the surface, and a length N list of values to associate with each vertex to use alongside a colormap.
+The surface layer allows you to display a precomputed surface mesh that is defined by an NxD array of N vertices in D coordinates, an Mx3 integer array of the indices of the triangles making up the faces of the surface, and a length N list of values to associate with each vertex to use alongside a colormap.